kevinburke/gerrit-heroku/README.md

     GERRIT_DB_PASSWORD
     ```

-    Projects will be placed in /app/projects - this should be handled for you by
+    Repositories will be placed in /app/git - this should be handled for you by
     the buildpack.

 3. Generate SSH keys.
 These will be used by Gerrit to check out code